 Getting to the falls – There are a couple of ways to view Mackenzie Falls and they couldn’t be more different.
 From the carpark there is either a 920m easy access path to a lookout with great views of the waterfall and McKenzie River or there is a steep 635m path, including 230 steps, to the base of the falls.

 What will you see at Mackenzie Falls?
-Whether you go for the bird’s eye view form the lookout or venture to the base, Mackenzie Falls, at its best, is a spectacular display.
+Whether you go for the bird’s eye view from the lookout or venture to the base, Mackenzie Falls, at its best, is a spectacular display.
 Flowing year round, Mackenzie Falls is almost three falls in one as the water makes its way down different parts of the 35m high drop over the edge.

 Cranages Lookout is at the start of the decent to the bottom of the falls.
 It has a good view of the river and the steps that lie ahead of you if you are going all the way down.
 From Mackenzie Falls there is also a 7km return walk to Zumsteins Picnic Area.
 On the walk you’ll see another set of falls, Fish Falls (see below).